 your organisation needs to be aware that from 21 March 2022 new mechanisms for

-- International Data Transfer Agreement (IDTA): this will be a UK equivalent to the EU’s standard contractual clauses (SCCs) and is most likely to be used for transfers of personal data to a single country.
+- International Data Transfer Agreement (IDTA): this is a UK equivalent to the EU’s standard contractual clauses (SCCs).

-- UK Addendum to the EU SCCs: this can be appended to the recently approved EU SCCs and is most likely to be used for transfers involving EU data; it will reduce the need for organisations to use both EU SCCs and the UK IDTA.
+- UK Addendum to the EU SCCs: this can be appended to EU SCCs reducing the need for organisations to use both EU SCCs and the UK IDTA.

-The proposed changes are explained in the BHBIA’s new guide ‘International data transfers under the UK GDPR’.
-You will find this guide in the Privacy & Data Protection section of the website, or you can download it directly below:
+The changes are further explained in the BHBIA Ethics & Compliance Committee’s guide ‘International data transfer mechanisms under the UK GDPR’ available in the Privacy & Data Protection section of the website.